 To access the stylized dashes without OpenType support, simply type an en-dash (–) or em-dash (—).
 On an Apple computer, this is done by simply typing option+hyphen or option+shift+hyphen, but on a PC it is somewhat more involved, and depending on your software it may cause extra difficulty–though some software (including Flexi, SignLab, and CorelDraw) will allow you to select them from a list of special characters.
 On a PC you must have a keyboard with a number pad, then holding the alt key, type 0151 or 0152 on the number pad to get the long dashes.
 When Opentype features are supported, more dash lengths are available by typing angle bracket (greater-than and less-than symbols) and hyphen combinations: <->, <–>, <—>, etc. By adding more hyphens you will add length to the dash.
 Check the capabilities of your design software for OpenType support.

 Optional ‘Mirrored’ Quotation Marks

-Though it is a glaring error in typography, it has historically often been the habit of many in the monument industry to flip the left quotation mark in order to mirror the right mark.
-This treatment is often also requested by by customers purchasing a headstone.
+Though it is a glaring error in typography, it has historically often been the habit of many in the monument industry to flip the left quotation mark to mirror the right mark.
+This treatment is often also requested by customers purchasing a headstone.
 For ease of use, MLC fonts include this alternate left quotation mark which may be accessed as stylistic alternates.
 A mirrored left single quote is also included with each font.
 Legacy versions of the MLC fonts included this feature as a <“> or <‘> ligature.
-If you would have a legacy version but would like the updated version of a purchased font, please contact the MLC.
+If you have a legacy version and would like the updated version of a purchased font, please contact the MLC.
 OpenType support is needed for this feature, check the capabilities of your design software.